lathamfell/AAAH/README.md

     - [New Appointment ical Screenshot - view README.md in GitHub for link](/NewAppt_Screenshot.png)
     - [Appointment Cancellation ical Screenshot - view README.md in GitHub for link](/Cancel_Screenshot.png)

 3. Manage appointments via the CLI.
-They can be added to or removed from your Outloook calendar using the iCal links sent to your email.
+They can be added to or removed from your Outlook calendar using the iCal links sent to your email.
 Use the directions below or on-screen for navigating the CLI.
     - [CLI Interface Screenshot - view README.md in GitHub for link](/CLI_Sreenshot.png)

 ## Quick Install